e97m/snakes-cafe/README.md

 This is an application for a resurant, the main function fot it is asking coustomers about their orders and show them all at the end.

-As soon as you open the aplication it shows the menu then ask you to type your order item by item.

-If you finished ordering you can exit by typing quit.
+If you finished ordering you can submit exit by typing quit.
+This will show your orders.

 This application offers a feature lets you choose if you want to order somthing from the menu or to order somthing doesnt exist on the menu.
 Tis feature cosist of tow functions, The first one `order` dosent take the order and asks you to strict with the menu.
 The second one `customizd_order` takes the order and promess you to made this oreder for you.